The Winner Twins: Reception

 Their first novel The Strand Prophecy was a semi-finalist for an Independent Publishers Book Award, nominated for an IBPA Benjamin Franklin Award, and was inducted into the National Accelerated Reader Program.

 They received Pinnacle Awards for excellence in teaching from the Center for Interactive Learning and Collaboration (CILC) in 2012, 2013 and 2014.
-They also contributed essays on creative writing to the 2014 Penguin Books anthology Now Write!
+They contributed essays on creative writing to the 2014 Penguin Books anthology Now Write!
 Science Fiction, Fantasy and Horror.

 They were featured presenters at the first annual Geekie Awards in August, 2013, and special guests of honor at BayCon 2015's Women of Wonder.

+As of 2021, their books had reportedly sold hundreds of thousands of copies.